dblock/code.dblock.org/_posts/2011/2011-09-07-implementing-my-first-jenkins-plugin-ansicolor.markdown

 }
 {% endhighlight %}

-What’s that _AnsiColorizer_?
-It’s a stream processing class that inherits from _hudson.console.LineTransformationOutputStream _that overrides a method called _eol_, called for each output line.
+What's that _AnsiColorizer_?
+It's a stream processing class that inherits from _hudson.console.LineTransformationOutputStream _that overrides a method called _eol_, called for each output line.
 It decorates our logger.
 Notice that the bytes passed into the _eol_ method are pre-allocated, hence the _len_ parameter.
-You get a lot more bytes than in the current line, but it’s garbage from previous output after _len_.
+You get a lot more bytes than in the current line, but it's garbage from previous output after _len_.

 The following code will strip all ANSI markup.